-Last November we invited our customers to share their views on electricity and natural gas by completing a survey.
+In November 2021 we invited our customers to share their views on electricity and natural gas by completing a survey.
 Nearly 15,000 of you responded providing valuable insights into your perspectives on future energy choices.
 Below is a summary of those key insights and how they are incorporated into our Integrated Resource Planning process.

 Key survey findings

 - 87% of survey respondents indicated energy rates are important to consider when planning to meet electricity and natural gas needs.

 - 78% indicated that reliability of energy is important to consider.

 - 70% indicated environmental impacts are important factors to consider.

 - 40% are considering the purchase of electric vehicles in the near future.

 - The topic of time varying rates generated high interest and diverse opinions.

 Cost and affordability